chizuru-nina-yamauchi/Music_Box_Create_Your_Music_GroupWork/README.md

 - **Find a Role**: Helps us find an existing role by name (e.g., "Admin").
 - **Update a Role**: Allows us to update details about existing roles.
 - **Delete a Role**: Enables us to delete roles that are no longer needed.
+---
+### 6. Subscription HTML Template

+The user interface for managing subscriptions is created using an HTML file that allows users to:

+- Enter their email and subscription dates.
+- View their current subscriptions.
+- Cancel active subscriptions.
+---